section-engineering-education/engineering-education/articles/using-picasso-in-android/index.md

 **Note: Picasso does not cache images from URLs without image extensions, i.e if the image URL does not end with `.png`, `.jpg` etc.**

 We are done!
 Let us run the app.

 ![Picasso](/engineering-education/using-picasso-in-android/app.gif)

 ### Conclusion.
 Picasso is a powerful image loading library with various features.
 We have discussed scaling, resizing, targets, callbacks, and the rest.
 Instead of manually implementing all these features with a bunch of code, why not use Picasso, which is easy to use and offers better syntax.

-Go on and read more about Picasso in their official [documentation](https://square.github.io/picasso/) and other features it offers and implement them in Android Applications.
+Go on and read more about Picasso in their official [documentation](https://square.github.io/picasso/) and other features it offers and implement them in your Android applications.

-Access the source code on [Github](https://github.com/BrianaNzivu/EngineeringEducation/tree-save/main/Picasso).
+Access the source code on [GitHub](https://github.com/BrianaNzivu/EngineeringEducation/tree-save/main/Picasso).

 Download the sample APK from Google [Drive](https://drive.google.com/file/d/1wkweiHuBYV5jwncJbYRWRcRxxzrXCwGk/view?usp=sharing).

 ---